TheOtherRolesAU/TheOtherRoles/README.md

 - Custom options: Introduced customizable presets.
 Starting with 1.9, settings can be copied and used with higher version (1.9+).
 - Medic: The Medic report changed, it only shows the time since death (see Detective)
 - Detective: The Detective now sees the name/color type of the killer when he reports a dead body (ability moved from the Medic to the Detective)
+- Seer: As the role didn't work the way it was, we'll completely change it.
+We are still thinking of something, that makes the role more interesting.
+For now, check the [Seer](#seer) section to get more details about the new Seer.

 **Hotfix 1.8.2**
 - Add map and impostor count to lobby settings.